nielsenjared/nielsenjared.github.io/content/blog/always-hackers/index.md

 If you don’t believe me, take up a hobby.

 Every action is ecological.
 Every developer intuitively knows this even if we refuse to entertain it.
 We work against the limits of our hardware, but it is also our hardware that allows us to do what we do.
 How much RAM do I need?
 Do we render this client-side or server?
 The data we collect must be stored somewhere.
 There is no ‘cloud’.
 The servers are on the ground, maybe even undersea.
 More like a ‘fog’.
 I previously discussed my Linux rig as an assemblage of components.
 We can extend that thinking one step further.
-Understanding that my computer is composed of objects that are manufactured in parts around the globe, from materials that were drawn from the earth.
-I cannot call this computer mine without mining.
-The materials that compose it were extracted from the ground by individuals in far off places.
-A YouTube video streams from a server powered by the burning of fossil fuels, in the worst case scenario, and hydro or methane in the best.
-That server is most likely one of many in a climate controlled farm.
-Building my own computer(s) led me to consider the ecological implications of our technological infrastructure.
-Mountains of e-waste.
+Understanding that my computer is composed of objects that are manufactured in parts around the globe, from materials that were drawn from the earth, I cannot call this computer _mine_ without mining.
+The materials that compose it were extracted from the ground by individuals in far off places and assembled by individuals in other far off places.
+How do we get from raw materials to computers in our pockets?

-Nature
+* nature
-laws of physics
+* laws of physics
-lumped circuit abstraction
+* lumped circuit abstraction
-digital abstraction
+* digital abstraction
-logic gate abstraction
+* logic gate abstraction
-memory abstraction
+* memory abstraction
-finite-state machine abstraction
+* finite-state machine abstraction
-microprocessor abstraction
+* microprocessor abstraction
-assembly language abstraction
+* assembly language abstraction
-programming language abstraction
+* programming language abstraction
-cat videos
+* cat videos

-We can see the massive disconnect from raw nature to our interconnected consumption.
+We can see the massive disconnect from nature to our interconnected consumption.
 Very few of us understand, let alone are aware, of the layers of abstraction between the means and the end.

 Whether we consider ourselves artists, creatives or developers, we have a responsibility to consider the ecological implications of our work.
 What are the resources that our product will draw upon?
 Furthermore, does the product itself further the divide between subject and object, Nature and Society?
 Does it add yet another layer of abstraction to the technological stack?
 Or does it enlighten and reveal to us a truth about our situatedness in an environment.

 ## The STEAM Rainbow